+Develop budgetary control systems comparing actuals This section seeks to understand how budgetary with planned expenditure processes compare actuals with planned out turn and what action could be taken as a result to correct variances.
 The criteria could be usefully demonstrated using a known organisational system, ideally showing the kinds of reports and statements that are generated to support this process.
 Once budgetary variances are identified, there are options as to the required and appropriate next steps.
-Much will depend on the type of variance adverse or favourable: both can have ramifications - the extent (relative size) of the variance and, the type of business and its objectives/priorities.
+Much will depend on the type of variance -Discuss corrective actions to be taken in response to adverse or favourable: both can have ramifications - the extent (relative size) of the budgetary variations variance and, the type of business and its objectives/priorities.
 In most businesses accountability for variances will be that of the 'budget holder' who will consider what needs to happen.
-Examples of corrective actions could
+Examples of corrective actions could include (but are not confined to):